trungdtbk/coding.tmn2.net/content/tutorials/hanoi-tower-game/index.md

 #### 2. Create Plates

 Create a new Sprite and call it **Plate1**.
 Draw appropriate Costume for it.
 We need to know if one plate is bigger or smaller than the other.
-I use a Variable called `Plate<X>-ID` to tell me which one is which.
+I use a Variable called `(PlateX-ID)` to tell me which one is which.
 For Plate1, its **Plate1-ID** has value 1.
 Plate2 has `set [Plate2-ID v] to (2)` and so on.
 Plate with bigger ID is bigger.

 Put this code to Plate1:
 ```